What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 Server Resources Performance

 When it comes to performance, a software-based firewall has the capability to limit your computer's overall performance.
-RAM resources and processing power are some of the factors which limit the performance.
-For example, the software firewall constantly running in the background uses more processing power and RAM resources, which hinders the system performance.
+RAM resources and processing power are some of the factors that limit the performance.
+For example, the software firewall constantly running in the background uses more processing power and RAM resources, which hinders the system's performance.

 However, a hardware firewall doesn't cause any system performance issues as it is a separate device entirely.

 As discussed, a software firewall is cheaper and comes with the latest operating system.
 There is a myriad of offerings to choose from ranging in price.
 Usually, the hardware for a firewall will start somewhere in the $700 range for a tiny business and can quickly get into the $10,000 range.
 However, most companies with 15 to 100 users can expect the firewall's hardware to cost between $1,500 and $4,000.